OGSarah/Culinary-Catalog/README.md

 I put a lot of effort into designing a solid network layer with NetworkManager and the RecipeDataRepositoryProtocol.

 4. Error Handling:
 I made sure to handle errors well (NetworkError, error handling in view models) because I wanted the app to be robust.
+I made sure to test various network conditions using the Network Link Conditioner in Xcode.

 ### Time Spent:
 I spent roughly a 5-day work week on this project.
 Here's how I split my time: